Foods that lower cortisol and anxiety (with 3 day meal plan)

 Now that you understand the top foods that reduce women's cortisol, here are some helpful hints to help you include them in your diet.

-Some may seem really obvious but it's because of this that we can forget to do them.
+Some may seem obvious but it's precisely for this reason that we can forget to do them.
 As they say, if you fail to plan, plan to fail.

 Make a Grocery List

-Before you head out to the store, create a list of stress-reducing foods you want to incorporate into your diet.
-Doing this helps you stay focused and prevent buying unhealthy snacks or processed foods.
+Before going to the store, make a list of the stress-reducing foods you want to incorporate into your diet.
+Doing this helps you stay focused and prevents you from buying unhealthy snacks or processed foods.

 It will also help you reduce waste as you can supplement items already in your fridge avoiding doubles.
 Stick with your list and opt for fresh, whole foods whenever possible.